llwyd1/alx-higher_level_programming/0x03-python-data_structures/README.md

 File 8- is a function that returns a tuple with the length of a string and its fist character <br>

 File 9-max_integer.py - is a function that finds the biggest integer of a list <br>

+File 10-divisible_by_2.py - is a function that finds all multiples of 2 in a list <br>